 Doing a job you don’t like is a valuable experience, but doing it too long and it’s a tragedy.
 But there’s always a way to turn your life around.
 Although it may seem impossible from where you are, you can change careers and find a job you love.
 Of course, you have to be smart about it, and you may need to be patient while you build the funds and skills required, but you can do it!

 What qualification or certificate could you get to help you achieve your goals or prove your skills?
-You may work as a freelance web designer and feel that you don’t need a qualification “I’m doing fine without it.”
-But a qualification or certificate may open up new revenue streams or promotions for you.
+You may work as a freelance web designer and feel you don’t need a qualification: “I’m doing fine without it.”
+However, a qualification or certificate may open new revenue streams or promotions.
 For example, a Tech blog may quote or feature your site because they want an expert opinion.
 Clients may be more inclined to spend more when they trust your expertise.

 This is a great exercise that will keep you motivated toward several goals.
 First, write the CV you wished you had or the CV you think you’ll have in 10 years if you were highly successful.